“It is easier to build strong children than to repair broken men.”

 The sexual media that our young people see today is not the Playboy magazine we stole from our dads when we were growing up.
 This pornography is dangerous to their developing minds, hurts their physical brains, disrupts the mechanisms necessary to develop relationship skills, and takes all the wonder and fun out of exploring this part of their personalities gradually.
-It rushes them through what should be a fun and exciting time, ripe with challenges.
-However, there is an ocean of explicit adult videos available at the click of a button now to act as "guidance."
-In short, it can suck to be a young person developing your own sexuality and growing up in the age of online porn.
+It rushes them through what should be a fun and exciting time, ripe with its own challenges.
+Now, with an ocean of explicit adult videos available at the click of a button to act as "guidance" for this part of their lives, our children's sexual instruction comes externally from the family, and on every device they use.